crjaensch/smart-todo-cli/README.md

 ```
 j/k or ↓/↑ - Navigate up and down the task list
+h/l or ←/→ - Navigate between projects in the sidebar
++ - Add a new project
+- - Delete the current project (only works for empty projects)
 a - Add a new task (prompts for details)
 d - Delete the selected task
 e - Edit the selected task (prompts for new details)